Additional Educational Needs

 - Sensory and/or physical

-There are 3 levels of classification and support.
-If a student requires a level of additional support equating to more than 15 hours a week we work with St Helens and coordinate an Education Health Care Plan - EHCP - (this replaces the old system of Statements).
+We identify students within 3 levels of classification and support.
+If a student requires a level of additional support equating to more than 15 hours a week we apply for a Provision Agreement and funding from the LA, or for those with more complex cases we work with St Helens and coordinate an Education Health Care Plan - EHCP - (this replaces the old system of Statements).
 For students who need less than 15 hours of additional support to make progress, but do need additional interventions beyond quality first teaching, we classify them as having SEN Support.
 Other students may have a diagnosed learning difficulty, for example Autism or Dyslexia, but if we assess that they are making steady and appropriate progress then they will be flagged to staff, but will not be placed on the AEN register.
 Most students' needs will be met through quality first teaching in the classroom.

-All staff at The Sutton Academy, in both teaching and support roles, are aware of the Additional Educational Needs of the pupils on the AEN register and are fully committed to supporting these, and all students, to make the best possible progress.
+All staff at The Sutton Academy, in both teaching and support roles, are aware and fully versed in the Additional Educational Needs of the student on the AEN register and are fully committed to supporting these, and all students, to make the best possible progress.

 At The Sutton Academy we are currently providing support for students with the following AEN: